 Applying the City of Ottawa's wastewater design criteria to the development concept, the estimated peak sanitary flow from Phase 1 is 13.31 L/s.
-The sanitary drainage area plan and design sheet are enclosed in Appendix D. The proposed internal gravity sanitary trunk sewer adequately services the subject property and does not exceed 80% capacity throughout the network.
+The sanitary drainage area plan and design sheet are enclosed in Appendix D. The addition of Phase 1 peak flows to the peak design flows from the Novatech SNC Memo results in an updated peak flow of 647.51 L/s downstream of SANMH 8 in the SNC sanitary sewer.
+With the inclusion of the subject property, the SNC sanitary sewer would be at 72% capacity, and can adequately handle the entirety of the Barrhaven Conservancy's proposed sanitary flows.